Opensim & Hosting Features

 OAR and IAR files are downloaded to your own computer, while database backup files are stored on our servers.

 Instant messages to users that are offline are stored.
 When that user logs in again, these messages get delivered.
-Instant messages are not sent to the email address of that user.
+By default instant messages are not sent to the email address of that user.
+This is an optional feature that can be enabled on request.

 The PayPal Money Module for OpenSim allows users to to financial transactions within OpenSim via PayPal.
 For security reasons all transactions have to be confirmed on the PayPal web site.
 The local currency is US$ cents (OS$ 100 = US$ 1).
 All kinds of money transactions are supported as well as all in-world scripting functions and events, with the exception of llGiveMoney, what is not supported.